danielacraciun/LFTC2/README.md

 4. Reads the elements of a FA (from keyboard and from file)
 5. Displays the elements of a finite automata, using a menu: the set of states, the alphabet, all the transitions, the set of final state.
 6. Given a regular grammar constructs the corresponding finite automaton.
-7. Given a finite automaton constructs the corresponding regular grammar.
+7. Given a finite automaton constructs the corresponding regular grammar (not working properly).